 Many of the published illusion prop plans in Genii magazine are included in his Paul Osborne Illusion Systems books.

-His very first illusions plan published in the Genii magazines is “The Hatbox Illusion” Vol. 44, No. 5, May 1980.
+“The Hatbox Illusion” is his first illusion plan published in the Genii magazine Vol. 44, No. 5, May 1980.

 It can be found in the Illusion Systems Vol. 4 issue.